 The National Deaf Children’s Society published Alex's book after hearing from parents that it was really hard to find books with deaf characters for their children.
 There are more than 45,000 deaf children in the UK.
 The NDCS supports them and their families by providing impartial, practical and emotional support as well as campaigning for a world without barriers for deaf children and their families.

-We asked Chief Executive of NDCS, Susan Daniels, to tell us more about the project and they are kindly offering a copy as a giveaway that you can enter at the end of the post.
+We asked Chief Executive of NDCS, Susan Daniels, to tell us more about the project.

 Why we published a book for deaf children by Susan Daniels